pysat/pysat/docs/new_instrument.rst

 Example code from dmsp_ivm.py.
 The attributes are set at the top level simply by defining variable names with the proper info.
-The various satellites within DMSP, F11, F12, F13 are separated out using the sat_id parameter.
-'UTD' is used as a tag to delineate that the data contains the UTD developed quality flags.
+The various satellites within DMSP, F11, F12, F13 are separated out using the sat_id parameter. 'utd' is used as a tag to delineate that the data contains the UTD developed quality flags.

 .. code:: python